hhfernald/ipynotes/docs/02_guidelines.md

 - **Note order and categories are still important.**
      Notes are presented in sorted order.
 You can add arbitrary numbers to filenames to enforce a certain order among notes.

-     Notes go into folders when their relative paths contain the path separator (either '/' or '\', on Linux or Windows).
+     Notes go into folders when their names contain the path separator (either '/' or '\', on Linux or Windows).
 Moving a note to a different folder is as easy as renaming it.

 - **Autosave is important.**